ecampana/borrow-my-style/README.md

 ## Apparel Sizes

-Apparel sizes can be numerical, ranging from zero and upwards, but in some instances they may be categorical, for example, "XS", "S", etc..
+Apparel sizes can be numerical, ranging from zero and upwards, but in some instances they may be categorical.
 Most sizes in the data are reported as a number and, therefore, we will choose to transform the few categorical labels that exist into a numerical value.
 Had the converse been true, we would have converted the numerical values into categorical labels.
 Individual ranges for "XS", "S", and "M" may be found online.
 For simplicity, we did not take into account the vanity sizes of the diverse brands and leave this as an underlying assumption of our modeling.

 A minority of samples have their apparel sizes missing.
 For these cases, we replaced the missing value by the most frequent size in their respective item type, for example, the most common dress size was 4.
 This choice made the most sense when taking a look at the distribution of dress sizes.